libxengine/XEngine_Storage/README.en.md

 ##### XEngine Install
 you can install xengine env to your system by shell
-like this:sudo XEngine_RunEnv.sh -i 3
+like this:sudo XEngine_LINEnv.sh -i 3
 ##### complie
 execute command in XEngine_Source path
 make complie